 Koh Samui is the perfect island retreat for anyone wanting a mix of beautiful beaches, waterfalls, Buddhist temples, and modern amenities.
-In a nutshell, Koh Samui has it all!
-There are plenty of things to do in Koh Samui to fulfill every traveler’s needs.
+With beautiful landscapes and natural beauty combined with cultural experiences and adventure, there are plenty of things to do in Koh Samui to fulfill every traveler’s needs.

 Situated on the Eastern side of the Thai mainland in the Gulf of Thailand in the province of Surat Thani, Samui Island is the second-largest island in the Thai Kingdom (Phuket being the biggest).
 Koh Samui and Phuket have been compared countless times in an attempt to debate which island is the best, but to me, it is really impossible to choose a clear winner.
 You can read about Phuket here to help you make your choice.